-Helen Bown (nee Bowers) is the Head of Research and Evaluation at the National Development Team for Inclusion (NDTi)
+Helen Bown is the Director of Delivery and Impact at the National Development Team for Inclusion (NDTi)

 NDTi is an organisation that promotes equal and inclusive lives for people in their communities, particularly where ageing or disability are issues

-Helen Bown (nee Bowers)'s blog is a personal opinion and does not necessarily reflect the views of the NDTi.
+Helen Bown's blog is a personal opinion and does not necessarily reflect the views of the NDTi.